Saccharin is a non-nutritive or artificial sweetener.

-Bottom Line: Saccharin is unlikely to affect long-term blood sugar control in healthy people or those with diabetes.
+Summary Saccharin is unlikely to affect long-term blood sugar control in healthy people or those with diabetes.

-Unlike sugar, artificial sweeteners like saccharin are not fermented into acid by the bacteria in your mouth (
+However, unlike sugar, artificial sweeteners like saccharin are not fermented into acid by the bacteria in your mouth (

 However, it's important to be aware that foods and drinks containing artificial sweeteners can still contain other ingredients that cause cavities.

 These include certain acids in carbonated drinks and naturally occurring sugars in fruit juices.